Support for Parents, Carers and Young People

 MindEd educational resources for adults about children and young people’s mental health, which is relevant for parents and carers as well as volunteers, teachers, and other professionals working with children

 the Every Mind Matters platform which supports looking after your own and other’s mental health

-guidance on looking after wellbeing and mental health during the coronavirus (COVID-19) outbreak
+guidance on supporting children’s wellbeing and mental health

 #OnlineSafetyAtHome pack is now available for you to download, containing new activities for parents and carers to use at home!